ytdl-patched/ytdl-patched/README.md

 * [MORE](#more)
 <!-- MANPAGE: END EXCLUDED SECTION -->

+**Disclaimer:** ytdl-patched does exist for my use, so there's no absolute warranty for anything.
+Use yt-dlp if you don't like it.

 # NEW FEATURES
 ## NEW FEATURES IN YTDL-PATCHED
 The major new features from the latest release of [yt-dlp](https://github.com/yt-dlp/yt-dlp) are: